TAbdiukov/nostarchpress_blackfriday2019/README.md

 * All prices in the US dollars

+## Status

+Infornation here is no longer too relevant (aside from understanding the shipping cost), as their special has ended.
+Check out their recent deals though 😊

 ## Books

 **Name** | Shortened | Price USD | Delivery alone | Year |  pp